nicolay-r/attitudes-extraction-ds/README.md

 neutral score during in train/test subsets; result model may return **neutral** score, however the amount of related attitudes was significantly low.

+### Evaluation

+**Evaluation results, described in paper** [[download]](data/eval_model_results.zip)

+**IMPORTANT**: Evaluation assumes to treat only those pairs which could be found in text as within a single sentence, and also within a context, limited by `TermsPerContext`.
+In turns, labeling RuSentRel includes attitudes that could not be fitted and described by a limited context.

 ## Embedding Analysis

 For words we utilize a pretrained Word2Vec model: